Mickyleitor/PlanytsAPP/README.md

 ## Feel and go deeper in your travels

-PlanytsAPP is a Scored and Social Base App which connects a potential traveller to a local expert.
+PlanytsAPP is a Scored and Social Base App which aims to help in the planning proccess of a trip by connecting the traveller to a local expert.
 An independent solution for the web-based site [Planyts](http://www.planyts.com/)

 Experience through a deep-city is something that isn't always given by conventional Travel Agencies.